jsilvestre/tasky/README.md

 Make sure there is not already an issue discussing the feature or the bug you are about to post about!

+# Contributors
+* @bnjbvr for the code, precious feedback and ideas machinegun
+* @benibur for the thinking on the dynamic tree based on tags
+* @frankrousseau for the feedback and ideas

 # About Cozy

 This app is suited to be deployed on the Cozy platform.
 Cozy is the personal